rajdeeprath/red5-development-series/miscellaneous/sample-cloud-controller/ReadMe.md

  For the normal use cases, the `streammanager-commons` is deployed to public repository.
 The eclipse maven plugin will automatically resolve and download the library jar into the local `maven` cache.
 However there may be times when you want to use a custom version of the  `streammanager-commons` artifact or the public resource may not be accessible for some reason.

  In such cases you may want to provide the artifact to your project via the local maven cache.
 You can install the artifact into your local maven cache and it when the project requires a particular version of the dependency, it will provide it from the local cache.
 This trick is very handy for development scenarios.
-When you are using the **Stream Manager controller maven template** and the `streammanager-commons` is not available via public repository, you should install it into the local maven cache **before** importing the project into eclipse.
+When you are using the **Stream Manager controller maven template** and the `streammanager-commons` is not available via public repository, you can provide it manually as well.

- **To install the `streammanager-commons` artifact into local maven cache**:
+ **To provide the `streammanager-commons` artifact manually**:

-* Download Red5 Pro server to your development machine
+* Download the latest Red5 Pro server to your development machine
-* Locate the `streammanager-commons` file in `RED5_HOME/webapps/streammanager/WEB-INF/lib/` directory.
+* Locate the `streammanager-commons` jar file in `RED5_HOME/webapps/streammanager/WEB-INF/lib/` directory.
 Example : `streammanager-commons-1.2.3.jar`
-* Navigate to your controller project directory and launch the console.
+* Copy the file into your controller template directory inside `lib` folder.
-* Execute the following maven command to install the `streammanager-commons` jar file :
+* Add the following mave tag to your project.

 ```sh
 mvn install:install-file -Dfile=<path-to-file> -DgroupId=com.red5pro -DartifactId=streammanager-commons -Dversion=1.2.3 -Dpackaging=jar